Aggkov/E_Commerce/README.md

 **Backend**

 1. Run `docker-compose up -d` to start the docker container and load up keycloak and database migrations.
 2. Go to localhost:9090 and log in with `admin` `admin` as credentials.
-Create a new realm `E-Commerce` by importing `realm-export.json` file.
+Go to the new realm `E-Commerce`.
    Main users are `user` `admin`.
 You can create more users and assign them roles `user` and `admin` from `frontend client`.
 3. `cd backend`.
 4. Run `mvn clean install`